 Water and warm weather are breeding grounds for mosquitoes, so you will want to bring a spray to protect your little one from being bitten.
 Doctors do not recommend using DEET on children under six months old, so I would recommend this mosquito spray.
-If you want something a bit more natural, we used a homemade blend of essential oils when we went to Costa Rica.
+If you want something a bit more natural, we used a homemade blend of essential oils when we went to Costa Rica, and it worked wonders!

-Besides the items mentioned above, don’t forget these other beach basics when you are out in the sun.
+Besides the items mentioned above, don’t forget these other baby beach essentials when you are out in the sun.
 These include extra fluids (water, milk, or formula), a towel, shade umbrella, dry clothing to change into afterward, and a water resistant beach tote to carry it all!

 When it comes to a beach vacation with the family, this water bottle is worth the splurge.
 It keeps fluids cool for up to 24 hours.
 So even if you are out in the hot sun all day, your drink will stay refreshingly cool!
-For this reason, I consider it one of my beach basics!
-I know many people won’t, so I’m putting it here instead of including it in my main list.
+For this reason, I consider it one of my baby beach essentials!

 You would be surprised how many people forget to bring a towel when going to the beach.
 Opt for a quick drying, microfiber towel so you can use it more than once in the same day.
 This gives you the option of playing in the water in the morning and afternoon.
 For little girls you can also invest in a terry cloth bathing suit cover up that they can wear to lunch at a beachfront restaurant.

 What are your most valuable beach essentials for toddlers and babies?
 Leave us a comment with the items you pack for a beach trip with your baby or toddler.